mist64/cbmbus_doc/3 Commodore DOS.md

 [^8]: Many [sources](https://spiro.trikaliotis.net/Book#vic1541) describe the "`B-R`" and "`B-W`" commands as buggy because their behavior didn't seem to make sense and the explanation seemed to have been missing from common forms of documentation.
 Where they are documented, they are called the "random access files" commands, for a third type of file (next to sequential and relative) that was based on the user keeping track of allocation and linking, but using the "first byte holds block pointer" format provided by these commands.

+[^9]: On disks that do not use Commodore's native "GCR" bit encoding (e.g. CBM 8280, D9060/D9090, 1581, the C65 drive and all drives by CMD), the physical layout doesn't match the logical layout, i.e. the medium may have a different sector size or track/sector(/head) numbering.
+On the CMD HD, the track and sector numbers are interpreted as a linear block address, and the constraint of 255 tracks and 256 sectors of 256 bytes limited the maximum partition size to just under 16 MB.

-[^9]: The feature has existed in all Commodore drives [since the release of the 1540](https://github.com/mist64/cbmsrc/blob/master/DOS_1540/utlodr), but they only started documenting it with the 1551 drive, and never documented the actual file format or the algorithm for the required checksum.
+[^10]: The feature has existed in all Commodore drives [since the release of the 1540](https://github.com/mist64/cbmsrc/blob/master/DOS_1540/utlodr), but they only started documenting it with the 1551 drive, and never documented the actual file format or the algorithm for the required checksum.
 The 1540, early 1541 drives, the 8250/8050/4040 with DOS V2.7 as well as the D9060/D9090 hard disks supported the also undocumented "boot clip": a device that grounds certain pins on the data connector and will force the unit to execute the first file on disk.
 All this hints at this mostly being a feature that was used in-house.